flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile.rst

        ros.connect();

-   .. note:: The Ros object initialisation is done only once every time the app is run unless you are planning tp connect to multiple FlytPODs.
+   .. note:: The Ros object initialisation is done only once every time the app is run unless you are planning tp connect to multiple FlytOS devices.